A series of lectures on the history and current state of Ukrainian cinema. The events are FREE and open to the public.

-The screening is co-sponsored the Petro Jacyk Program, the Centre for European, Russian, and Eurasian Studies, Canadian Foundation for Ukrainian Studies, Kontakt Ukrainian Television Network, and the Ukrainian Film Club, Columbia University.
+The lecture is co-sponsored the Petro Jacyk Program and the Centre for European, Russian, and Eurasian Studies

-All films are with English subtitles.
 Free and open to the public.
+Register online

 For more information on Ukrainian films, go to the Ukrainian Film Club's website: